jejacks0n/teaspoon/README.md

 ### Deferring Execution

-Teaspoon allows deferring execution which can be useful for asynchronous tasks.
+Teaspoon allows deferring execution, which can be useful for asynchronous execution.

 ```javascript
 Teaspoon.defer = true;